mroach/musicbox/firmware/README.md

 $ mix deps.get
 ```

-This downloads the released artifact which is required once for creating the firmware image.
+This downloads the released artifact which is required for creating the firmware image.

 <hr />